DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-connections/wifi-setup.rst

 .. warning::

-    Please be aware that the Espressif firmware provided with these devices **may not work** with |EX-CS| as there are many different versions which behave quite differently.
+    Please be aware that the Espressif firmware shipped with these devices **may not work** with |EX-CS| as there are many different versions which behave quite differently.

     We **highly** recommend upgrading or downgrading to the "NonOS AT" version 1.7.4 available on our :doc:`/download/esp8266` download page prior to reaching out for support from the team.